UCL-ARC/python-tooling/docs/index.md

 These pages started as a forum to share knowledge across projects and have now grown into a list of our default recommendations.
-Each page contains a table of packages, tools, or services that are useful when building a Python package.
+Each page contains a table of packages, tools, or services that are useful when working on a Python project.
 Each entry has

-- a link to the package or service,
+- a link to the package, tool, or service,
 - a short summary of what it does,
 - and traffic light!